 The Evangelical Community's Most-Read Apologist

-Lee Strobel's Bio
+Lee Strobel Bio

 Atheist-turned-Christian Lee Strobel, the former award-winning legal editor of The Chicago Tribune, is a New York Times best-selling author of more than forty books and curricula that have sold fourteen million copies in total.
 He currently serves as Founding Director of the Lee Strobel Center for Evangelism and Applied Apologetics at Colorado Christian University.

-After investigating the evidence for Jesus, Lee became a Christian in 1981.
-He subsequently became a teaching pastor at two of America’s most influential churches and hosted the national network TV program Faith Under Fire.
+After probing the evidence for Jesus for nearly two years, Lee became a Christian in 1981.
+He subsequently became a teaching pastor at three of America’s largest churches and hosted the weekly national network TV program Faith Under Fire.
 In addition, he taught First Amendment law at Roosevelt University and was Professor of Christian Thought at Houston Baptist University.